tab1-web/faq/docs/gameplay/monsters.md

 | Spiritshots         | Spell     | 1.4x damage – Bit lower chance for debuff.
 Increased casting speed.      |
 | Soulshots           | Attack    | 2x damage on melee hits.                                               |

 To get them you can acquire no grade [soulshots](https://lineage2wiki.com/c4/item/quest/5789/soulshot-no-grade-for-novices/) / [spiritshots](https://lineage2wiki.org/c4/item/quest/5790/spiritshot-no-grade-for-novices/) in the early game from your quests or you can buy from Grocery Shop as well.

-On **Eternal**, all of this is available on [Maria GM Shop](/faq/eternal/maria/).
+> On **Eternal**, all of this is available on [Maria GM Shop > Consumables](/faq/eternal/maria/).

 They are important for progressing, but also cost **Adena**{style="color:yellow;"}.
 For D-Grade and up, they are available through crafting or buying from players’ shops in MDT for example.